-Applicants are requested to inform the relevant MRC research board programme manager of the deadline they intend to submit their full application to.
+You are requested to inform the relevant MRC research board programme manager of the deadline you intend to submit your full application to.

 - the invitation to submit a full proposal expires after three subsequent board deadlines, whereupon a new outline submission will be required

-- applicants will not be able to resubmit rejected applications for three subsequent board deadlines.
+- you will not be able to resubmit rejected applications for three subsequent board deadlines.

 Last updated: 17 August 2023